I’m going to attempt to answer this question alongside you: why suicide? The answer, which I hope that you will also understand, is all about meaning.

 Frankl could have chosen to die for any number of reasons, yet he found ways to allow meager moments of meaning to sustain him.
 Any human kindness, however small, might have to last him days or weeks, and he concluded that the meaning of his life was deeply connected to such things.
 He literally gave his life to this meaning and it sustained him.
 He was lucky enough to survive the death camps.

-For Frankl, the rigor of the investigation of meaning was life-threatening and, unlike Van Gogh, Frankl had enough objective insight into what was happening that kept him alive and curious.
+For Frankl, the rigor of the investigation of meaning was life-threatening and, unlike Van Gogh, Frankl had enough objective insight into what was happening that he was able to remain alive and curious inside his own being.

 I hope you will agree that it is.